interledger/rafiki/docs/glossary.md

 ## Account Servicing Entity

-An Account Servicing Entity provides and maintains a payment account for a payer and is a regulated entity in the country/countries it operates.
+An Account Servicing Entity provides and maintains a payment account for a payer and payee, and is a regulated entity in the country/countries it operates.

+## Asset

+An Asset consists of two pieces of information, code and scale.
+The asset code SHOULD be an [ISO 4217 currency code](https://en.wikipedia.org/wiki/ISO_4217).
+The asset scale is the difference in orders of magnitude between the standard unit and a corresponding fractional unit.
+For example, considering the asset `{ code: 'USD', scale: 2 }`, an amount of $42.42 is expressed as `{ value: 4242, code: 'USD', scale: 2 }`.

+Within Rafiki, the resource `asset` additionally contains the following information:

+- `id`: identifier
+- `withdrawalThreshold`: defines the minimum withdrawal amount

 ## Grant Negotiation Authorization Protocol